How to Maximize Your Social Media Presence with Minimal Effort

 This is not a one-size-fits-all approach.
 Depending on how each department or individual operates, the social media promotion will fit in differently.

 For example, the sales department might start directing more traffic to your company blog for more information on your business’ area of expertise, or perhaps they’ll hand select articles that your company has written on a particular problem the prospect is currently facing.
-This is both helpful to the prospect and the sales funnel.
+This is helpful to both the prospect and the sales funnel.

 On the other hand, your customer service people who handle calls all day can take those opportunities to plug any promotions or contests that your company might be having on any given social medium.